Welcome

 Mapping to a 't'(map)

-the tmap package <- beautiful static and interactive maps with R Continue reading Mapping to a 't'(map)
+the tmap package for beautiful static and interactive maps with R Continue reading Mapping to a 't'(map)

 Let it flow, let it flow, let it flow......

-Animating dot plots to demonstrate patient flow Continue reading Let it flow, let it flow, let it flow......
+Visualising patient flow with animated dotplots Continue reading Let it flow, let it flow, let it flow......

 It's a dirty job, but someone's got to do it..